Disjunctive Benders Decomposition: Discussion

 The project-and-cut approach proposed in \cite{bodur2017strengthened} also aims to generate a disjunctive cut for \eqref{prob:benders-reformulation}.
 To address the incomplete characterization of $\mathcal{L}$ in the evolving master problem—a relaxation of \eqref{prob:benders-reformulation}—during BD, they propose solving a cut-generating LP constructed from the original formulation \eqref{prob:milp}.
 However, this approach can be computationally demanding for large-scale problems, as the CGLP typically doubles the size of the original problem or is at least as large as the original formulation.
 Possibly due to this computational burden, their experiment focuses on generating disjunctive cuts for the current master problem, only using the current relaxation of $\mathcal{L}$.

-In the context of \textsc{the Oracle}, this corresponds to the initial iteration of Routine \ref{oracle} or \ref{oracle:separable} applied to a relaxation of \eqref{prob:dcglp}, initialized with the added Benders cuts to the master problem.
-Consequently, the resulting cut is weaker than the one produced by \textsc{the Oracle}, which, \emph{beyond the initial iteration, iteratively discovers unknown Benders cuts to generate a stronger disjunctive cut}.
+In the context of \textsc{{disjunctiveOracle}}, this corresponds to the initial iteration of Routine \ref{oracle} or \ref{oracle:separable} applied to a relaxation of \eqref{prob:dcglp}, initialized with the added Benders cuts to the master problem.
+Consequently, the resulting cut is weaker than the one produced by \textsc{{disjunctiveOracle}}, which, \emph{beyond the initial iteration, iteratively discovers unknown Benders cuts to generate a stronger disjunctive cut}.
 They also experiment with solving the CGLP for the original formulation on a per-scenario basis, possibly to mitigate the problem size explosion as more scenarios are incorporated.
-In contrast, Routine \ref{oracle:separable} can harness parallel computing resources effectively to generate the deepest disjunctive cut with all the scenarios taken into account simultaneously.
+In contrast, Routine \ref{oracle:separable} can harness parallel computing resources effectively to generate disjunctive cuts with all the scenarios taken into account simultaneously.

 The cut-and-project approach in \cite{bodur2017strengthened} and the Lagrangian cut in \cite{rahmaniani2020benders,zou2019stochastic} are inspired by the following Lagrangian relaxation of \eqref{prob:benders-reformulation} typically used in dual decomposition: